latentai/example-applications/detectors/cpp_inference/README.md

 - OpenCV
 - LatentAI Runtime Engine (LRE)
 - Torch
-- Torchvision (Optional, Recommended for optimum post processing on GPU Targets)
+- Torchvision (optional; recommended for optimum post processing on GPU Targets)

 ## Building the Project Directly
-If you would prefer to build and use the example application directly without the `inference_commands.bash` script, you will follow these basic steps:
+The bash script handles the running of the three supported precisions.
+This is done automatically if you set the MODEL_PATH: The bash script handles the running of the three supported precisions.
+This is done automatically if you set the MODEL_PATH:If you would prefer to build and use the example application directly without the `inference_commands.bash` script

 Building the application:<br>
 ```